-Council shall meet at 6:00pm on the third Monday of each month at the Blayney Shire Community Centre, except for the June meeting which is held on the fourth Monday to adopt the Operational Plan.
-Where a Council meeting falls on a Monday that is a public holiday, the Council meeting shall be held on the Monday of the following week.
+Council shall meet at 6:00pm on the fourth Tuesday of each month at the Blayney Shire Community Centre.
+Where a Council meeting falls on a Tuesday that is a public holiday, the Council meeting shall be held on the Tuesday of the following week.